-CoolSculpting works by freezing your fat, helping to spot-reduce stubborn areas on the belly, hips, thighs, upper arms, back, or neck with little-to-no downtime.
+CoolSculpting works by freezing your fat, helping to spot-reduce stubborn areas on the belly, thighs, upper arms, or back with little-to-no downtime.
+The CoolSculpting® procedure is FDA-cleared for the treatment of visible fat bulges in the submental (under the chin) and submandibular (under the jawline) areas, thigh, abdomen and flank, along with bra fat, back fat, underneath the buttocks (also known as banana roll) and upper arm.
 Our Fort Worth CoolSculpting patients love that they can come in for treatment, relax for about an hour, and then return to their normal day right away.

-As much as we love CoolSculpting at Kalos Medical Spa, Dr. Kirby wants her patients to be fully informed about any procedure before signing on.
+As much as we love CoolSculpting at Kalos Medical Spa, board certified plastic surgeon Dr. Emily Kirby wants her patients to be fully informed about any procedure before signing on.
 That includes discussing what you can expect realistically, as well as the low risk of possible side effects.

 If you are considering CoolSculpting, you’ll naturally want to look at all of the benefits.
 We also encourage you to read the following realities of treatment that not all providers will share with you.